 3. The final plat shall be filed a minimum of ten (10) days prior to the regularly-scheduled Planning Board meeting.

-4. The approval of a final plat showing lots, blocks or sites, with or without streets or highways, or the approval by the Planning Board of the development of a plat or plats already filed in the Office of the St. Lawrence County Clerk if such plats are entirely or partially undeveloped, or the certificate of the Town of Oswegatchie as to the date of the submission of the final plat and the failure of the Planning Board to have taken action thereon within the time prescribed, shall expire within 62 days from the date of such approval, or from the date such certificate is issued, unless such final plat has been filed in the office of the County Clerk.
+4. The approval of a final plat showing lots, blocks or sites, with or without streets or highways, or the approval by the Planning Board of the development of a plat or plats already filed in the Office of the St. Lawrence County Clerk if such plats are entirely or partially undeveloped, or the certificate of the Town of Stockholm as to the date of the submission of the final plat and the failure of the Planning Board to have taken action thereon within the time prescribed, shall expire within 60 days from the date of such approval, or from the date such certificate is issued.